tdabrowski/Chuck-Norris/README.md

 # Chuck-Norris
+Black and white highly simple site with random joke from Chuck from api available at https://api.icndb.com .
-Joke from Chuck with Ajax, jQuery, HTML and CSS
+Used technologies: Ajax, jQuery, HTML and CSS.
+Data from api in JSON.

+# DEMO
+You can read word from Chuck here https://tdabrowski.github.io/SitOnChair/